StellaContrail/wave-function/README.md

     Reproduction of Nucleons' density inside a nucleus
 </h3>
 <p>
-The students who seriously have studied Physics or Chemistry must have heard about nucleus.
-It is the structure inside atoms, which consists of molecules like H2O, CO2, etc.
+Nucleus is the structure inside atoms, which consists of molecules like H2O, CO2, etc.
 Electrons are orbiting around this core of the nucleus, and inside the nucleus, there're protons and neutrons.
 Interestingly, the number of protons only is the key to deciding what particle is this.
 If you add one proton into a nucleus or remove one, the atom can be an entirely different kind of atom, for instance, if you add one proton into a hydrogen nucleus, the hydrogen atom changes its form into a helium atom.